azuline/blossom/backend/README.md

 # Backend

-The backend is written in Python for the sole reason that I am most experienced and efficient in it.
-I have worries about Python at scale.

-# Doing Things
+# Developer Commands

 See the `Makefile` for a list of common dev commands.

+Run `blossom` to see the available developer CLI commands.

 # Directories

-- `cli/` contains the backend entrypoint CLI.
-This CLI contains everything from developer commands to production operations.
+- `cli/` contains the backend CLI definition for service operations and developer tooling.
+This wraps logic from `foundation/` and `product/`.
 - `codegen/` contains the outputs of codegen systems.
 - `foundation/` contains the developer platform.
 - `migrations/` contains Postgres database migrations.